neriomo/Sistemas-Computacionales/CarlosSantiago/Readme.md

   - 10. Why is a dog-behaviour-inspired social robot not a doggy-robot
   - 11. Exploring the effects of interaction with a robot cat for dementia sufferers and their carers
   - 12. Expressing emotions with the social robot probo
+  - 13. Animal-Inspired Human-Robot Interaction: A Robotic Tail for Communicating State.pdf

 # Nota: